p4-mapreduce

 flag to pytest to show output and the--log-cli-level=INFO

 flag to show logging messages.
+The -x

 $ pwd